qdrant/landing_page/qdrant-landing/content/blog/superpower-your-semantic-search-using-vector-database-nicolas-mauti-vector-space-talk-007.md

 ---
 draft: false
-title: Superpower Your Semantic Search Using Vector Database - Nicolas Mauti |
+title: Superpower your Semantic Search using Vector Database - Nicolas Mauti |
   Vector Space Talks
 slug: semantic-search-vector-database
 short_description: Nicolas Mauti and his team at Malt discusses how they